Twelvestep: Signing with a label

 Jimmy Paulsson found out that Sami Rusani (owner of Pure Rock Entertainment) lived in the same apartment building as himself, and decided to give him their two EPs and ask if he was interested in doing something with them.
 This resulted in the band being signed to sub-division Pure Rock Records and put in the studio with world-famous producer Rickard Bengtsson (Arch Enemy, Mortis, Opeth, Spiritual Beggars).
 The debut album Worst Case Scenario was released on February 21, 2008.

 Touring and Bullet for my Valentine

 Twelvestep quickly gained a buzz for their energetic live shows.
-After being invited to play at a club called The Rock in Copenhagen, Denmark, the band came up with the idea to bring their own fanbuses instead of just inviting over fans to the neighboring country.
+After being invited to play at a club called The Rock in Copenhagen, Denmark, the band came up with the idea to bring their own fan buses instead of just inviting over fans to the neighboring country.
 On their first gig in Denmark, they brought a full sized bus with more than 50 fans, which impressed the clubowners to the point that they were immediately booked for another gig a couple of months later, where they repeated the process.

 It was also at The Rock that they caught the attention of a band promoter from The Agency Group, who decided to put them on tour with UK-based Bullet for my Valentine, opening for them on all their Scandinavian gigs in December 2006.